sgpinkus/microgrid_device_kit/README.md

 In the scope of this package, a device is something that consumes and/or produces some kind of scalar valued commodity (ex. electricity, gas, fluid) over a fixed, discrete, and finite future planning/scheduling horizon (ex. every hour of the next day, or every minute of the next hour, etc).
 For each device what is modeled is simply:

   1. The non-negotiable hard constraints on the commodity *flow* to/from the device.
-  2. Costs (or soft constraints) for different feasible states of flow to/from the device (AKA costs or dis-utility).
+  2. Costs (or soft constraints) for different feasible states of flow to/from the device.

 All the concrete device models provided are currently all weakly convex and tune-able.
 The concrete set of device implementations can be used to model quite a wide range of scenarios within the bounds of convexity.